Who Got Next? B/R's Next-Generation NBA Superstars

 Barrett, who only turned 17 years old one month before winning MVP of the tournament, hung 38 points on an American team that included a handful of first-round-caliber incoming college freshmen.

-He already passes the eye test with enough size, length and athleticism (6'8" and 180 pounds with a 6'10" wingspan) that scream NBA 2-guard or wing.
+He already passes the eye test with enough size, length and athleticism (6'8" and 180 lbs with a 6'10" wingspan) that scream NBA 2-guard or wing.

 Barrett has awesome scoring instincts and the ability to improvise and finish out of unfamiliar angles using body control and touch.
 He's exceptionally effective off one foot in the lane.
 And though he's flashed shooting range and a pull-up game, it's his knack for converting challenged runners and floaters that leads to big scoring outputs.